Best practice guide for LinkedIn

 How long should our posts be?

 The character limit on LinkedIn is 1,300 – which is about 4.5 tweets using the maximum 280 characters.
 Try not to make your posts too long as you can always link to more information elsewhere.
-LinkedIn also has a great feature where individuals can write blog posts directly on the platform, so think about how your CEO, senior management team, trustees and colleagues can use this feature to raise awareness of your cause and the work that you do, such as this example from Mandy Johnson, CEO of Small Charities Coalition.
+LinkedIn also has a great feature where individuals can write blog posts directly on the platform, so think about how your CEO, senior management team, trustees and colleagues can use this feature to raise awareness of your cause and the work that you do, such as this example from Mandy Johnson, former CEO of Small Charities Coalition.
 You can then link to this in a company update.

 Should we use hashtags?